 Primary Support Person/Carer Statement

 A Primary Support Person/Carer Impact Statement can be a valuable supporting document for your NDIS application.
 This can help demonstrate everyday difficulties the person with Parkinson’s experiences through the eyes of the person who supports them.
-It is written by the person who is the primary support, for example a spouse, partner, parent, housemate, best friend or sibling, to provide additional details of how young onset Parkinson’s is impacting on everyday life and the lives of those around them.
+It is written by the person who is the primary support, for example, a spouse, partner, parent, housemate, best friend or sibling, to provide additional details of how young onset Parkinson’s is impacting everyday life and the lives of those around them.

 Information for the primary support person/carer